becash143/authz-graph/README.md

 ## Contributing

 Issues and PRs welcome, especially:
-- Real-world Kubernetes plugin column verification (see Status above)
+- AWS permission-boundary and SCP awareness — the largest known coverage gap right now (see Status above)
+- Linking the AWS and Kubernetes graphs via IRSA trust relationships
 - Additional escalation-path coverage in the AWS IAM ingester
 - New ingesters following the existing `Result`/`MergeInto` pattern